eSports Betting Guide For 18 And Up Players

 Fortunately, however, you can get hundreds of lines on all the top eSports games by placing your bets safely and legally with an online sportsbook operating outside of US jurisdiction.
 There are no US gambling laws preventing you from playing with these providers.

-That said, the states of WA and CT nominally bar all online gambling, including eSports gambling.
-While these laws seem to be unenforced and residents from either state can join any betting site listed here, we recommend abiding by all local state gaming mandates.
+That said, the state of Washington bars all online gambling, including eSports gambling.
+While these laws seem to be unenforced and residents from WA can join any betting site listed here, we recommend abiding by all local state gaming mandates.

 What is eSports?